 Our Company and our Subsidiaries are involved in various international business transactions and therefore we are exposed to a risk of currency fluctuations.

-The gain/(loss) on account of foreign exchange transactions and translations on a consolidated basis for the nine month period ended December 31, 2023 and the Fiscal 2023, 2022 and 2021 are given below:
+The gain/(loss) on account of foreign exchange transactions and translations on a consolidated basis for the Fiscal 2024, 2023 and 2022 are given below:

 (Rs.
 Lakhs)